Usage Examples

 });

-await db.saveDocument(doc);
+await collection.saveDocument(doc);

-Read a document
+Read a Document

 To read a Document

-pass the document's id to Database.document
+pass the document's id to Collection.document

 :

-final doc = await db.document('ali');
+final doc = await collection.document('ali');

 // If the document exists, an immutable `Document` is returned.